 NACUANET should not be used for commercial or proprietary work.
 Advertising is not permitted.

-- Offering Services - If you respond to a post over NACUANET offering your services or offering a colleague’s services, it is assumed that you (or your colleague) will not charge for this service, unless you expressly state otherwise.
+- Offering Services - If you post, or respond to a post over NACUANET offering your services or offering a colleague’s services, it is assumed that you (or your colleague) will not charge for this service.

 Position announcements should be sent to firstname.lastname@example.org for posting by the NACUA staff.
 Please refrain from posting position announcements directly to NACUANET.
 NACUA does not post or permit posting announcements for positions that do not meet the criteria for posting through the Career Center.

-The new NACUANET platform permits you to post attachments, and we encourage you to do so.
+The NACUANET platform permits you to post attachments, and you are encouraged to do so.
 Attachments sent via NACUANET are stored and saved in the NACUANET library.
 Please use caution, however, when sending attachments and do not attach another individual’s or entity’s proprietary materials unless you are authorized to do so.

-Not all members of NACUANET know the protocols equally well.
-NACUA staff regularly reviews NACUANET for compliance with the protocols and contacts members concerning protocol issues.
+NACUA staff regularly reviews NACUANET for compliance with the protocols and contacts members, whenever possible, concerning protocol issues.
 NACUA staff will also respond when a member raises a protocol issue.